Qiksar/crudio/documentation/repo-syntax.md

 `You` are a great example of an Entity Instance.
 You are a `Person`, and the data which is captured about you, is defined by the `Person` Entity Definition.

 ## Fields

-Fields are the attributes of an Entity and have values.
-Just like you have an `age` attribute.
+Fields are the attributes of an Entity and contain data values.
+Just like you have an `age` attribute, which has a value of how old you are.

 Other examples of attributes are `name`, `address`, and `height`.